-For the fiscal year ended March 31, 2013, the Human Resources Committee in consultation with management has retained PCI - Perrault Consulting Inc. ("PCI") to prepare a comparative market data.
+For the fiscal year ended March 31, 2014, the Human Resources Committee in consultation with management has retained PCI - Perrault Consulting Inc. ("PCI") to prepare a comparative market data.
 The Corporation has appointed PCI initially on February 2009 to prepare annually comparative market data; a fee of \$6,000 has been paid by the Corporation to PCI for the preparation of the annual comparative market data.
-The Corporation has also engaged PCI for conducting market wage/salary surveys as related to engineering, administrative and production sectors in addition to job evaluation analysis.
+The Corporation has also engaged PCI for conducting job evaluation analysis.
 PCI is a Montreal based company founded in 2001 which has extensive expertise in the development of compensation plan design, short and long-term incentive plans and overall compensation management for executives.

 External Compensation Consultant

 PCI - Perrault Consulting Inc.

-Fiscal Year 2013 Fiscal Year 2012
+Fiscal Year 2014 Fiscal Year 2013

-Executive Compensation-Related Fees \$10,000 \$7,425
+Executive Compensation-Related Fees \$25,439 \$10,000

-All Other Fees (1) \$104,047 \$63,745
+All Other Fees \$1,257 (1) \$104,047 (2)

-Total: \$114,047 \$71,170
+Total: \$26,696 \$114,047

-(1) Fees for conducting market wage/salary surveys as related to engineering, administrative and production sectors in addition to job evaluation equity analysis, and consulting on salary equity programs.
+- (1) Fees for conducting consulting on job evaluations. - (2) Fees for conducting market wage/salary surveys as related to engineering, administrative and production sectors in addition to job evaluation equity analysis, and consulting on salary equity programs.